 WALLIX offers cybersecurity and privileged access management solutions that secure and protect your most critical IT assets.

-CyberArk Privileged Access Manager is ranked 1st in Privileged Access Management (PAM) with 35 reviews while WALLIX Bastion is ranked 9th in Privileged Access Management (PAM) with 3 reviews.
-CyberArk Privileged Access Manager is rated 8.2, while WALLIX Bastion is rated 8.0.
+CyberArk Privileged Access Manager is ranked 1st in Privileged Access Management (PAM) with 37 reviews while WALLIX Bastion is ranked 9th in Privileged Access Management (PAM) with 2 reviews.
+CyberArk Privileged Access Manager is rated 8.4, while WALLIX Bastion is rated 8.6.
 The top reviewer of CyberArk Privileged Access Manager writes "Lets you ensure relevant, compliant access in good time and with an audit trail, yet lacks clarity on MITRE ATT&CK".
 On the other hand, the top reviewer of WALLIX Bastion writes "A stable privileged access managed service with an useful secure and seamless access management feature".
-CyberArk Privileged Access Manager is most compared with Cisco ISE (Identity Services Engine), Azure Active Directory (Azure AD), Delinea Secret Server, SailPoint IdentityIQ and BeyondTrust Endpoint Privilege Management, whereas WALLIX Bastion is most compared with BeyondTrust Privileged Remote Access, One Identity Safeguard, Delinea Secret Server, ManageEngine Password Manager Pro and Fudo PAM.
+CyberArk Privileged Access Manager is most compared with Azure Active Directory (Azure AD), Cisco ISE (Identity Services Engine), Delinea Secret Server, SailPoint IdentityIQ and One Identity Safeguard, whereas WALLIX Bastion is most compared with BeyondTrust Privileged Remote Access, One Identity Safeguard, Delinea Secret Server, ManageEngine Password Manager Pro and BeyondTrust Endpoint Privilege Management.
 See our CyberArk Privileged Access Manager vs. WALLIX Bastion report.

 See our list of best Privileged Access Management (PAM) vendors.